-- When users are not using it
+• Users are not using it

-- When the cost outweighs the benefit.
-Think of maintenance cost, support cost, and opportunity cost.
+• When the cost outweighs the benefit: Think of maintenance cost, support cost, and opportunity cost.

-- When the feature doesn't align with the larger vision (any more)
+• When the feature doesn't align with the larger vision (anymore)

-- When the feature has a negative impact on another (more important) feature
+• When the feature has a negative impact on another (more important) feature

-When users are not using it
+• When users are not using it anymore: If users aren't using it, kill the feature.

+You might have some product features in your portfolio that were popular in the past but now they aren’t.
 Users are not using it anymore.
-The drop in usage could be for multiple reasons -maybe the feature is not as useful as it used to be, maybe there is a better alternative, or perhaps the design is outdated (read: painful.)
+The drop in usage could be for multiple reasons: maybe the feature is not as useful as it used to be, maybe there is a better alternative, or perhaps the design is outdated (read: painful).

-When the cost outweighs the benefit
+When the Cost Outweighs the Benefit

-If value (that users get from the feature) < cost (to keep the feature in production), then kill it.
+If the value (that users get from the feature) < cost (to keep the feature in production), then kill it.

+Unfortunately, this math is not simple.
 Quantifying value is usually complex and requires translating multiple aspects (like user growth, user satisfaction, competitive advantage, etc.) into a single number.

 Even when some people take the time to quantify the cost, they usually miss one or more types of costs involved:

+• Support cost: If the support cost is higher than the value to the user, then kill it.
 If users are using a feature, they will have issues.
 When they do, they will reach out to customer support for help.
 Customer support will answer the simple questions but might reach out to engineers for more complicated issues.
+The cumulative time spent answering or fixing such issues is usually manageable.
+And if it is higher than the value users are getting from the product, you know what to do - kill it!

-In their busy lives, product managers get too caught up in the day-to-day.
-They forget to focus on the larger picture.
-Hence, they do not do the opportunity cost calculation very often or very objectively.
+The concept of opportunity cost sounds obvious, but very often, product managers overlook it.
+In their busy lives, product managers need to catch up on the day-to-day.
+They need to focus on the larger picture.
+Hence, they need to calculate the opportunity cost more often or more objectively.

-Most product teams, at some time, have built features or products for a specific customer, for a small use case, or based on limited resources.
+Most product teams, at some time, have built features or products for a specific customer, a small use case, or based on limited resources.
+This mostly happens in early-stage and growing companies.

 However, when the team and company mature, they create specific product vision and goals.
+At this time, if any features do not align with the now-clear vision, kill it.

 If there are new features that negatively impact the performance of older features, then one of them needs to go away.